iliasbhal/chai-latte/README.md

 ```

 ## 📚 Typescript
-To make your library type-safe, we can generate typescript types from the compiled fluent interface.
-The command line will create a new file called `generated.ts` that will export you the same fluent interface but fully typed.
-Use this file as your new entry file.<br/><br/>
+To make your library type-safe, you can generate the corresponding typings using the command line.
+It will create a new file called `generated.ts` that will export the same fluent interface but fully typed.
+Then simply use this new file as your entry file!<br/><br/>
 To create the `generated.ts` type this in the terminal:

 ```sh